thewca/wca-regulations/wca-regulations_2012.md

     - A6c) The timer must be stopped using both hands, which shall be placed flat on the sensors with palms down.
 Penalty: 2 seconds.
     - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: 2 seconds.
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the solve.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
-[NOTE: I'm sure there's a term better than "competition sheet."
+[NOTE BY SARAH: I'm sure there's a term better than "competition sheet."
 Do you guys actually call it that?]
 Penalty: disqualification of the solve (courtesy of judge).
-[NOTE: what does "courtesy of judge" mean?
+[NOTE BY SARAH: what does "courtesy of judge" mean?
 Is it the same as "at the discretion of the judge"?]
     - A6g) The judge must determine whether the puzzle has been completely solved.
 Ne must not make moves or align faces when inspecting the puzzle.
-[NOTEL: Overloaded use of the word "inspection".
+[NOTE BY LUCAS: Overloaded use of the word "inspection".
 Maybe "reviews"?]
-    - A6h) Should a dispute occur, no moves or alignments may be applied to the puzzle prior to the resolution of said dispute. [involving the WCA Delegate if needed NOTE: shouldn't this be in the disputes arbitration section rather than here?]
+    - A6h) Should a dispute occur, no moves or alignments may be applied to the puzzle prior to the resolution of said dispute. [involving the WCA Delegate if needed NOTE BY SARAH: shouldn't this be in the disputes arbitration section rather than here?]
 Penalty: disqualification of the solve (courtesy of judge). [see NOTE in A6f]
     - A6i) Time penalties for Ending the Solve are not cumulative.
 There is a maximum of 1 time penalty for Ending the Solve.
-- A7) Administration [NOTE: this article title is misleading (one might assume you're talking about the administration of the WCA organisationn).]
+- A7) Administration [NOTE BY SARAH: this article title is misleading (one might assume you're talking about the administration of the WCA organisationn).]
     - A7a) If the judge finds a solve correct, he shall call 'OK'.
-[NOTEL: Phrasing.]
+[NOTE BY LUCAS: Phrasing.]
     - A7b) The judge shall record the result of the approved solve on a competition sheet, and signs the sheet (name and signature are both acceptable).
     - A7b1) If penalties are applied, the judge shall record the result displayed on the timer, and record the penalty adjacent, in the format "X + T + Y = F", where X represents a sum total of penalties incurred before a solve, T represents the time displayed on the timer, Y represents a sum total of penalties incurred during/after a solve, and F represents the final result.
 If the value of X and/or Y is zero, the relevant term is omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
     - A7c) The competitor is responsible for confirming the recorded result, immediately after the judge records it.
     - A7d) If the judge assigns a penalty, the judge shall call 'PENALTY'.
 The competitor must sign the score sheet to acknowledge the penalty.
-[NOTE: does the competitor always sign the score sheet, or only in the case of a penalty/DNF?]
-[NOTEL: Good point.
+[NOTE BY SARAH: does the competitor always sign the score sheet, or only in the case of a penalty/DNF?]
+[NOTE BY LUCAS: Good point.
 This should probably be removed, now that we always have to sign.]
     - A7e) If the result is DNF, then judge calls 'DNF'.
-[NOTEL: Changed from "NO FINISH".
+[NOTE BY LUCAS: Changed from "NO FINISH".
 I think this is not an objectionable change.]
 The competitor must sign the score sheet to acknowledge the result.
     - A7f) At the end of a competitor's round the judge shall deliver the competition sheet to the score taker.
-[NOTE: is the competition sheet the same thing as the score sheet?
+[NOTE BY SARAH: is the competition sheet the same thing as the score sheet?
 Use one consistent term if so.]

 ## Article B: Blindfolded Solving
 - B1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
     - B1a) The competitor is not permitted an inspection period.
     - B1b1) The competitor must supply his own blindfold.
     - B1c) The competitor must not come in contact with the interior of the puzzle.
 Penalty: disqualification of the solve.
-[NOTEL: What is the main point of this?
+[NOTE BY LUCAS: What is the main point of this?
 What about POPs?]
     - B1d) The competitor must use a tiled, stickered, or painted puzzle without textures or markings that distinguish the pieces.
 - B2) Starting the solve
     - B2a) The judge shall reset the timer and stopwatch.
-[NOTEL: Stopwatch is conditional]
+[NOTE BY LUCAS: Stopwatch is conditional]
     - B2b) The competitor must place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: 2 seconds.
     - B2c) The competitor must have no physical contact with the puzzle before the start of the solve.
 Penalty: 2 seconds.
     - B2d) The competitor starts the solve by removing his hands from the timer, thereby starting the timer.
     - B2d1) The competitor must remove the cover from the puzzle after starting the timer.
-[NOTEL: This makes it clear that the judge may not do this for the competitor without explicit exceptions, right?
+[NOTE BY LUCAS: This makes it clear that the judge may not do this for the competitor without explicit exceptions, right?
 I can imagine someone arguing that this rule is about removing the timer *after*  Maybe add a Guideline?]
-    - B2e) If a stopwatch, in addition to a Stackmat timer, [NOTEL: Do we need this apposative?] is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
+    - B2e) If a stopwatch, in addition to a Stackmat timer, [NOTE BY LUCAS: Do we need this apposative?] is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation
     - B3a) The competitor may pick up the puzzle during the memorisation phase and the solve.
     - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the solve.
-- B4) During the solve [NOTEL: "Turning Phase" would be a useful name, but that assumes that the puzzle "turns".]
+- B4) During the solve [NOTE BY LUCAS: "Turning Phase" would be a useful name, but that assumes that the puzzle "turns".]
     - B4a) The competitor shall don the blindfold after the memorisation phase.
     - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.
     - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
-[NOTEL: "*after* the competitor has donne the blindfold" conflicts with B4e].
+[NOTE BY LUCAS: "*after* the competitor has donne the blindfold" conflicts with B4e].
     - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.
-[NOTEL: Rephrase?]
+[NOTE BY LUCAS: Rephrase?]
     - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
     - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object himself (e.g. a music stand, the surface of the table) while solving.